drupalprojects/mutual_credit/README.txt

     * default max credit - positive integer
     * default max debit - negative integer
     * relative value - that's relative to other currencies within a larger schema. this would be used
-    * for trading between currencies and transactions between systems
+    * for trading between currencies and exchanges between systems
     * division i.e. integers, hundredths or quarters of an hour
     * zero offset - By offsetting zero you can work to counter any stigma which might be attached to keeping a debit balance.

-Multiple currency support has been withdrawn in version 1, but will be integral in version 2.0
+In a large system in which anyone has permission to create a currency, there is a need to restrict the currencies visible to a given user so as not overwhelm them.
+Marketplace is experimenting with 'universal' and 'meme' currencies.
+Universal currencies can be seen by all, but meme currencies can only be seen by people who have traded with them.
+So meme currencies spread around the system as people use it.

+In the future we might build multiple currencies per exchange.
+This will involve rebuilding the exchange object to include an array of currency ids and quantities to summarise several exchanges with the same id.
 Reporting.

 Because of the lack of coordination in the CC movement, this function does a little data gathering.
-Right now it just collects the domain name, site name, number of active members and number of transactions in the last 30 days.
+Right now it just collects the domain name, site name, number of active members and number of exchanges in the last 30 days.
-You can view the results on communityforge.net/php.
-Please share this information with us.

 Classified ads, (Offers and wants)

 This is a simple content type which can be edited by its creator and admin only.
 It has the following properties: